ccg-v/ft_transcendence/BASICS:_01_FASTIFY_SERVER.md

 # Building a basic web server with Fastify

 Let's start from zero and build up a very simple Node.js web server using Fastify.
-First, What Are These Tools?
+First, what are these tools?

 - **Node.js** is a runtime that lets you run JavaScript code outside the browser (on your computer or server).
 Think of it like Python or C, but for JavaScript.